cyverse/openstack-ansible-host-prep/docs/post-deployment.md

 openstack-ansible setup-everything.yml --limit "<compute2>,<compute3>,<compute4>"
 ```

-For more information, see how to do this here: <http://docs.openstack.org/developer/openstack-ansible/liberty/install-guide/ops-addcomputehost.html>
+For more information, see how to do this here: <http://docs.openstack.org/developer/openstack-ansible/newton/developer-docs/ops-add-computehost.html>

-## Quick Troubleshooting Tips
+## Troubleshooting

+### Troubleshooting Instance Launching

 1. If `Horizon` reports a failure on instance launch because it cannot select a Hypervisor (or says there is not available), check the logs on the for the following message:

 	```
 	Image <glance-image-id> could not be found.
 	```

 	This means that HAProxy sent a request to a `Glance` container which did not have the image requested.

   Until something like `glance-irods` is installed and configured, one might want to disable HAProxy for `Glance` to only select the node that has all of the images.

 	To fix, this do the following:

 	Login to all `Infrastructure Control Plane Hosts` at once using broadcast input with your favorite terminal, or `tmux` with `setw syncronize-panes on` modify the HAProxy configuration.

 	```
 	cd /etc/haproxy/conf.d/

 	lxc-attach -n infra<LITERAL-TAB>_glance_container-<LITERAL-TAB>

 	cd /var/lib/glance/images/

 	ls -la

 	# Identify the container that contains all the Glance images in it, and take note of this container

 	exit

 	vim glance_registry

 	# Modify the section labeled: "backend glance_registry-back" and comment out the two containers that DO NOT have the correct Glance images on them.

 	# E.g. Where Glance "infra3" contained all Glance images
 	backend glance_registry-back
 	    mode http